christopherturner/HackMIT2016.mobile/README.md

 *A Special Thanks to the guys from Firebase and NativeScript for tirelessly helping us out through the 24 hour hackathon!*

+# Web Front End
+The code for the web front end is availble here: https://github.com/christopherturner/HackMIT2016.web